 Surviving a slip and fall accident can be an extremely arduous and painful experience.
 Emergency room bills, hospital stays, and rehabilitation do not come cheap.
 Missing work due to recovery is common and should factor into the amount of compensation you seek.

 The long-lasting effects of permanent physical disability may have changed your life forever.
 Gainful employment might prove difficult to keep if your cognitive skills have been affected, and pain management might make it difficult just to get through each day.
 The impact might even mean that you will be grieving the life you once knew as you try to start all over again.
 Slip and fall accidents can have both physical and emotional life-long impacts.

 New Jersey law differs slightly from that of other states, such as New York, in that courts determine the victim’s degree of fault to figure the amount of compensation they are owed.
 The reasons the victim may bear some fault for the accident can vary depending on the situation.
 The courts might take into account what kinds of shoes the victim was wearing, or whether they were distracted and not paying attention to their surroundings.
 Were they checking their texts on their phone instead of noticing the signs that indicated a freshly mopped floor?
 Were they running in that wet pool area?

+However, after a slip and fall accident, you must act quickly.
 The statute of limitations—the time in which you are allowed to file a lawsuit—is two years for personal injury in New Jersey.
 The statute of limitations for the destruction of property is a little longer, at six years.
 This might seem like plenty of time to file a lawsuit, but it is in your best interest to get started with the process as soon as possible.
 Waiting may make evidence harder to come by.